Chinwesarah/A-B-Testing-for-Globox-Company/README.md

 Postgresql - Used for data anlysis
 Google spreadsheet - Used for hypothesis testing
 Tableau - Used for data visualization
+Microsoft Powerpoint - Used for report presentation, kindly see attached.

 ## Data sources
 1. Google spreadsheet( for the extracted table): https://docs.google.com/spreadsheets/d/1Q7qtdndJwJrzMmrkker17K1XQJRPFs-yMrqHFfi5tHA/edit?usp=drive_link
 2. Please refer to the attached Microsoft Word document for the original Entity Relationship Diagram and Data Dictionary